SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Robustness Classification

 By considering light outside the human visible spectrum, both the image sensor and data processing algorithms can be optimized to improve the performance of pedestrian detection algorithms~\cite{karam_optimizing_2024}.
-Although such major changes can lead to improved results, they typically require more effort compared to software-based modifications of the image processing pipeline.
+Nevertheless, such major changes typically require more effort than software-based image processing pipeline modifications.

-\researchgap{It is important to consider not only robustness research on new security advances but also security implications on new robustness-related work.
-Robustness improvements must have no negative impact on the system's security.
-While, for example, improvements of the image processing pipeline lead to higher image quality and \ac{CV} performance~\cite{diamond_dirty_2021}, such steps might be exploited by adversaries that rely on specific properties~\cite{athalye_synthesizing_2018}.}